 3) the parent learns the language along with the child and thus becomes able to perform the evaluation (the additional benefit being that the parents provides the child with the opportunity of conversation practice in the course of day-to-day life in the home)

-5) the parent does none of the above, knowing that his or her child is at least using a curriculum that is best suited to the acquisition of oral fluency, and then has the child take a standardized exam (CLEP, for example) at the end of the second year of study to have an objective measurement of the child’s progress.
+5) the parent does none of the above, knowing that his or her child is at least using a curriculum that is best suited to the acquisition of oral fluency, and then has the child take a standardized exam (CLEP, for example) at the end of the second and third years of study to have an objective measurement of the child’s progress.
+For a more extensive explanation of the evaluation process, please to to the go to the “Testing and Grading” section of the website.

 OPTIONAL RELIGIOUS CONTENT